Now4czyk/ShopApp/README.md

 ### Add a New Product

 The section allows admin to add a new product to an offer.
-Due to visual aspects it is recommendable to paste an url to image with size: 800x1155px.
+Due to visual aspects it is recommendable to paste an url to an image with size: 800x1155px.

 ![](https://github.com/Now4czyk/ShopAppProject/blob/main/assets/add-a-new-product.png)